-Before the Hearing, the company approached us with a settlement offer.
+Before the Hearing, the company approached our Settlement Agreement solicitors with a settlement offer.
 We entered into negotiations and successfully increased Dominic’s settlement to over £100,000.

 This was a significant increase to their previous offer and was more than he would have obtained in an Employment Tribunal as £100,000 exceeded the statutory cap for ordinary Unfair Dismissal.
 Dominic was pleased with this settlement, which meant he could avoid the cost of the Hearing and the risk of losing the trickier whistleblowing element of the claim.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2024